 - A potential higher rate of return.
 A property’s appreciation has nothing to do with the amount of money you put down.

 - Opportunity cost.
 Some investors make more money from available cash by diversifying their investments.
 (Use caution).

 In some cases, home buyers are qualified for a mortgage that is higher than they are comfortable paying.
 The best way to satisfy this is to increase the amount of money down to then decrease the amount you pay per month.
 That, or find a less expensive property.
-Again, LifeSource Mortgage representatives are experts in working with buyers to find the program that best fits their needs and helping you determine which assets might be of most assistance when securing your loan.
+Again, LifeSource Mortgage representatives are experts in working with buyers.
+We’ll help find the program that best fits their needs.
+Further, we’ll help you determine which assets might be of most assistance when securing your loan.

 LifeSource Mortgage has the expertise and experience you need, here’s what we provide:

 - Exceptional Personalized Service and Care—As a small, independent, family mortgage company; we care about our clients and our reputation.
 Serving you is our first priority and we are available almost any day of the week.

 - The Best Mortgage Rates—We have the ability to shop interest rates from several lenders and our clients are very satisfied with our rates and responsiveness.
 Doing so gives our clients the best rate for their mortgage.